PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 position, statistic, existing fixtures, and short zero-SWAP ownership before changing source.
 Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.

+## Dual-pre-Add single-post ownership extraction: completed state

+The complete 166-line
+`_optimize_transpose_dual_pre_add_to_single_post_adapter_nhwc_chains`
+implementation is now owned by `passes/dual_pre_add_layout.py`.
+The lowerer retains a one-call private compatibility wrapper at the unchanged single late production position.
+After normalizing only the function name, the prior lowerer function and new owner ASTs are identical.

+The rule still accepts two exclusive rank-four NHWC-to-NCHW Transpose outputs feeding one non-public Add only when no existing NCHW-to-NHWC post adapter consumes the Add result.
+It rewires the Add to the original NHWC inputs, creates an NHWC result with cloned dtype/shape/signature/quantization, removes both input adapters, and inserts one NHWC-to-NCHW compatibility adapter after the Add.
+Unique-name behavior, graph-order restart, unconditional pruning, and the historical statistic are unchanged.

+The new focused corpus fixes the positive rewrite, independent quantization clone, idempotence, public Add output, public pre-adapter output, wrong permutation, rank mismatch, input fan-out, existing inverse-post rejection, and direct-owner/private-wrapper equality.
+It passes with the architecture selector as `10 passed, 228 deselected in 1.96s`.
+The complete focused plus architecture gate passes `238 passed in 34.68s`; the branch-wide selection passes `678 passed in 36.60s`; and the complete optional-TensorFlow import- blocked suite passes `11 passed in 10.53s`.

+FastestDet, OSNet, and HumanSeg were characterized strictly sequentially before the move.
+Each reached the helper once, recorded zero rewrites, exited zero, and used zero process-tree SWAP.
+No non-zero production owner is claimed; the positive contract is synthetic.
+FastestDet is the fixed artifact control.
+Its pre-extraction conversion completed in 1.614 seconds and post-extraction in 1.593 seconds, with byte-identical core artifacts:

+- float32 TFLite:
+  `3bdbec5d7ad81f98cf7890fbf1a98570ebeb1a4a5c19883aca23733b31e1573b`;
+- float16 TFLite:
+  `a14bad05eba99dc211a09aa820eb38396329b98168a2d4b20e463eb64deab617`;
+- tensor correspondence:
+  `2bd03e9e775b4dede0310813cf36e2efc3ad9d0635ce0c5797895fe18d7fb074`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+FastestDet had passed the immediately preceding sequential `-cotof` checkpoint at `max_abs=1.3113021850585938e-05`.
+Because this move reproduced the exact executed TFLite artifact, no redundant inference run was added.
+All actual model runs in this checkpoint remained sequential.

+One latent compatibility risk was recorded without semantic change.
+The historical helper creates a fixed `__nhwc_to_nchw_perm_rank4__` tensor only when that name is absent, but does not validate an existing tensor's dtype, payload, producer, variable state, consumers, or graph visibility before reuse.
+Hardening this collision requires its own focused negative/positive contract and artifact gate; it must not be mixed into this exact ownership move.

+Changed files are the new dual-pre-Add pass module, lowerer import and wrapper, the focused test corpus, architecture ownership test, and the three branch documents.
+No dependency, public API, CLI, artifact name, TensorFlow boundary, corpus profile, exclusion policy, or ONNX tier policy changes.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation is the 293-line `_optimize_terminal_transpose_mul_add_reshape_fc_nhwc_chains`.
+At restart, inventory its terminal Transpose/Mul/Add/Reshape/FullyConnected topology, constant ownership and mutation, graph-output contract, single production position, statistic, existing fixtures, and short zero-SWAP ownership before changing source.
+Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.